ersingenel/grpc-dotnetcore/README.md

 ﻿# gRPC on .NET Core

-The repository contains a simple gRPC service example on .Net Core that returns the US shoe size for an EU size.
+This repository contains a simple gRPC service example on .Net Core that returns the US shoe size for an EU size.

 ## To run the service and client applications: